 1958 Professor Ake Senning of Sweden places the first implantable cardiac pacemaker (designed by Rune Elmqvist) into a 43-year-old patient with complete heart block.

-1960 Jack La Lanne is North America’s only fitness guru.
+1960 Jack La Lanne is North America’s premier fitness guru.
 Obesity is not a public health issue.
 Annual revenue in the health club industry: $200 million.

 1960 Cigarette smoking is found to increase the risk of heart disease.